 In general, refinancing can be a good tool for savvy car buyers, but only if you do it right and for the right reasons.
 If you refinance simply based on the promise of lower payments or interest rates, don’t expect to actually save any money over time.

 Want to learn more about car financing and money management?
 The KEY in Oklahoma City offers free financial education and life counseling, making it simple to rebuild your credit and make good financial decisions.
 Visit our Oklahoma City used car dealership today and learn what you can do to improve your financial situation and find great high-quality used cars at the same time.
-You can also visit us on Facebook and Google+ for more tips and advice.
+You can also visit us on Facebook for more tips and advice.